Crystal-SDS/Crystal-Filter-Middleware/README.md

                 # Filter code for PUT responses should be placed here
                 # ...

-        return crystal_iter
+        return data_iter
 ```

-The `execute()` method is called by the middleware at all life-cycle stages of the request/response.
+The `_apply_filter()` method is called by the middleware at all life-cycle stages of the request/response.
 The `req_resp` parameter can be the swift.common.swob.Request or swift.common.swob.Response depending on the life-cycle phase the method is called.
 Upon registering the filter through Crystal controller, you can specify which server and life-cycle phase the filter will be called at, depending on the type of required computation or data-manipulation.
 For example, a caching filter should be executed at proxy servers, intercepting both the PUT and GET requests before reaching the object server (at request phase).

-The `crystal_iter` parameter is an iterator of the data stream to be processed.
-The `execute()` method must return the `crystal_iter` or a modified data stream because the successive filters must receive an iterator to operate correctly, in turn.
+The `data_iter` parameter is an iterator of the data stream to be processed.
+The `_apply_filter()` method must return the `data_iter` or a modified data stream because the successive filters must receive an iterator to operate correctly, in turn.

-The `request_data` parameter is a dictionary that contains the following keys:
+The `parameters` parameter is a dictionary that contains the parameters introduced by the dashboard.

-- `'app'`: `'proxy-server'` or `'object-server'`
-- `'api_version'`: the Swift API version
-- `'account'`: the tenant name
-- `'container'`: the container name
-- `'object'`: the object name
-- `'method'`: `'put'` or `'get'`
+Take a look to the [Filter Samples](https://github.com/Crystal-SDS/filter-samples) repository for more examples.

 ## Support